20 Things Lactation Consultants Want You to Know - Baby Chick

 Breastfeeding is an ever-evolving relationship and a journey that has ups and downs.
 It’s important to surround yourself with positive people who will support and encourage you during the most challenging times.

-10. Get your partner and your family on board, and ensure that you give them specific ways to help you.
+10. Get your partner and your family on board.
+Ensure that you provide them with specific ways to assist you.

-For example, ask them to watch your older children while you’re breastfeeding, to bring you a snack or water, grab your breastfeeding pillow, clean your pumping parts, etc. (Here are some ways dads can help with breastfeeding.)
+For example, ask them to watch your older children while you’re breastfeeding, bring you a snack or water, grab your breastfeeding pillow, or clean your pumping parts.
+(Here are some more ways dads or partners can help with breastfeeding.)
 Just remember that you can do this, but it helps when you have support.

 11. There are breastfeeding helpers out there who won’t judge you.
 Keep looking until you find someone who makes you feel safe and supported.